 A stakeholder group may be an important element of each step of public participation efforts.
-Table 3 describes the stakeholder group role in each activity and identifies which activities may be employed during the development of the Long-Range Multimodal Transportation Plan, the Public Participation Plan, amendments, major and minor planning efforts, and the Transportation Improvement Program.
+Table 3 describes the stakeholder group role in each activity and identifies which activities may be employed during the development of the Long-Range Multimodal Transportation Plan, Public Participation Plan, the Transportation Improvement Program, and amendments to them.
 This is intended as a guide; the RVTPO may select these or other activities for each planning effort depending on the context.

 Table 3.
-Public Participation Activities by Planning Effort
+Potential Public Participation Activities by Planning Effort